Poisson Multi-Bernoulli Approximations for Multiple Extended Object Filtering: Extended Object PMB Filter

-In this section, we first introduce the data association model, and then we present the extended target PMB filtering recursion, which includes prediction, update, MB approximation and recycling.
-In what follows, we omit explicit references to the time index $k$ for brevity.
+In this section, we present the track-oriented extended object PMB filtering recursion, which includes prediction, update, MB approximation and recycling.
+Compared to the hypothesis-oriented filtering recursion \cite{pmbmextended2}, the track-oriented filtering recursion \cite{xia2019extended} has more efficient hypothesis management and facilitates the development of MB approximation methods.